TORONTO – At the pinnacle of the Canadian Premier League now stands five pieces of Inuit art.

 The awards offer a tangible look at Inuit symbolism for Canadian soccer fans – pieces of uniquely Canadian art that are now part of their experiences as supporters.

-Until a player from the North cracks a CPL roster, or even wins one of these awards, Qiatsuq sees these pieces of work as an adequate imprint on Canadian football from the Inuit communities, Cape Dorset included.
+Until a player from the North cracks a CPL roster, or even wins one of these awards, Qiatsuq sees these pieces of work as an adequate imprint on Canadian football from the Inuit communities, Kinngait included.